roboscienceorg/book/source/AdvFiltering/KalmanFilters.rst

 When we don’t have actual experimental data, we need to simulate the data.
 To illustrate the filter, we will create a noisy dataset; we pretend to run the dynamical system and get the observations.
+Later on in the multivariate content, much greater detail is given to the creation of noisy data.
+For now, focus on the filter aspect and not on the creation of :math:`z`.

 ::